Texas has spent over $148 million busing migrants to other parts of the country

 "A lot of people were very critical of Gov. Abbott when he initiated that but we knew here in Texas that that was a very good approach because, if nothing else, [it helps] to raise awareness to the rest of the country of what we happen to deal with here on a regular basis," Spiller said.

-Spiller is the author of Senate Bill 4, the Texas law that allows local police to arrest migrants and empowers magistrates to order migrants out of the country.
+Spiller was a sponsor of Senate Bill 4, the Texas law that allows local police to arrest migrants and empowers magistrates to order migrants out of the country.
 He said the busing program is giving other states a taste of what the Southern border is dealing with.

 "They get a busload of folks in New York — say they get 100 people — and they think the sky is falling," Spiller said.